Reminder to cyclists – what you need to remember on the road

 Rules 61 to 65: Where you can cycle

-Designated cycle paths are often safe but are not compulsory – also, if you do use them then watch out for others like dog walkers or pedestrians, give people at least two metres space when you pass them in line with current COVID-19 social distancing rules and take care at junctions where cycle lanes crisscross.
+Designated cycle paths are often safe but are not compulsory – also, if you do use them then watch out for others like dog walkers or pedestrians and take care at junctions where cycle lanes crisscross.

 Some cyclists stop at a red light then dismount and cross the road using pedestrian crossings before remounting at the other side – this is okay as it’s advised in Rule 79.